Food Help > SNAP > Use SNAP Online

 DoorDash offers 12 months of reduced-price DashPass, which can provide free delivery on orders above a minimum amount, for $4.99/month for SNAP users instead of the regular $9.99/month.

-Instacart+ gives you free delivery on grocery and restaurant orders over a minimum amount as well as a 1 year subscription to the streaming service Peacock and the New York Times Cooking app.
-Service fees still apply.
-Anyone who has used SNAP EBT on an order in the last six months and doesn’t already have Instacart+ can join at a lower price of $4.99/month for 12 months, instead of the regular price of $9.99/month.
-You can use SNAP EBT to pay for the groceries in your order if it is placed at a participating retailer.
+Anyone who has used SNAP EBT on an Instacart order in the last six months can join at a lower price of $4.99/month for 12 months, instead of the regular price of $9.99/month.

-UberEats can accept SNAP online for eligible purchases, and offers 3 months of free access to Uber One for SNAP users, which provides free delivery on grocery purchases over a minimum amount.
-After 3 months, an Uber One subscription would auto-renew at the regular $9.99 price, and this offer is only available to people who do not already have an Uber One subscription.
+They also offer 3 months of free access to Uber One for SNAP users, which provides free delivery on grocery purchases over a minimum amount.
+After 3 months, Uber One will auto-renew at the regular $9.99 price.
+This offer is only available if you do not already have an Uber One subscription.

-Walmart+ Assist provides free grocery delivery on orders over a minimum amount, free shipping on other Walmart orders, a Paramount+ streaming service membership, fuel savings, and all other Walmart+ services for a reduced price of either $6.47/month or $49/year.
+Walmart+ Assist provides free grocery delivery on orders over a minimum amount, free shipping on other Walmart orders, a Paramount+ membership, fuel savings, and all other Walmart+ services for a reduced price of either $6.47/month or $49/year.

 -